TV licence letter header

 • Only listen to the radio

-• Only watch YouTube videos
+• Only watch user-generated content, clips and videos on YouTube

 In other words if you want to watch the footie, Olympics, Big Brother live evictions or the Great British Bake Off in real time, then you'll need a TV licence.